-The scene unfolds in beauty at the world famous Santa Fe Oxygen & Healing Bar, up the steeply ascending staircases at 102 W. San Francisco St., Santa Fe, NM, 87501.
+When it happens, the Assembly unfolds in beauty at the justly famous Santa Fe Oxygen & Healing Bar, up the steeply ascending staircases at 102 W. San Francisco St., Santa Fe, NM, 87501.

-This is not a formal group, but rather a monthly get together to explore astrological topics.
+This is not a formal group, but rather a collegial get together to consider current events – from the personal to the planetary – in light of astrological archetypes.
 Anyone who is interested is welcome to come along for an evening, and to happily assemble and associate in an Aquarian manner.
-If you’d like more information, and a way to stay informed about the monthly gatherings, all you need do is “like” the Astro Assembly Facebook page, which serves as the main communication vehicle.
+If you’d like more information and a way to stay informed about the gatherings, all you need do is “like” the Astro Assembly Facebook page, which serves as our main communication vehicle.

 Awakening Community Intelligence – Keynote talk at the Midwest CSA Conference: Moving Forward Together on December 3-4, 2015 in Eau Claire, Wisconsin.
 The conference will feature two general sessions and four concurrent workshop tracks, each with four workshop sessions, and the keynote.

 In the general sessions CSA participants from across the Midwest and the nation will come together to discuss and learn about issues and opportunities for the CSA movement.
 These issues include, among others: